SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpn.md

 After the peer gateway is deleted, it is directly destroyed, so make sure that the peer gateway has no traffic access requests before deletion, otherwise the service access may be affected.

 ## VPN tunnels
-Connect the encrypted tunnel of the VPN gateway and the peer gateway, and combine the corresponding encryption authentication algorithms and policies to establish a tunnel connection for encrypted communication between the VPC VPC and the external VPC, and a maximum of 20 VPN tunnels can be created for a single VPN gateway or peer gateway.
+Connect the encrypted tunnel of the VPN gateway and the peer gateway, and combine the corresponding encryption authentication algorithms and policies to establish a tunnel connection for encrypted communication between the VPC and the external VPC, and a maximum of 20 VPN tunnels can be created for a single VPN gateway or peer gateway.
 When you use a VPN tunnel to connect to a remote gateway, you need to have some prerequisites:

 - The gateway device of the remote data center or cloud platform needs to support the IKEv1 and IKEv2 versions of the protocol, such as Huawei, H3C, Shanshi, Shengfu, Cisco ASA, Juniper and other brands of routers or firewall settings, or IPSecVPN servers built using Linux systems.
 - The remote data center, cloud gateway, or IPSecVPN server must be configured with a fixed or SNAT-translated public IP address.